DavidGarciaCat/BCCResqueBundle/README.md

 - Enqueue a Job with parameters on a given queue
 - Creating background worker on a given queue
 - A UX to monitor your queues, workers and job statuses
-- ability to schedule jobs to run at a specific time or after a number of seconds delay
+- Ability to schedule jobs to run at a specific time or after a number of seconds delay
-- ability to auto re-queue failed jobs, with back-off strategies
+- Ability to auto re-queue failed jobs, with back-off strategies

-TODOs:
+## TODOs:
+- Update README.md (this file) to match with all updated settings
 - Log management
 - Job status tracking
 - Redis configuration